-Angola profile - Media - BBC News

-The state controls all media with nationwide reach, including radio, the most influential medium outside the capital.
+Angola media guide

+State-owned media dominate the media landscape.
+Of the many privately owned newspapers that emerged following the advent of multiparty politics in 1992, only four still exist in print form.

+"Censorship and control of information still weigh heavily on Angolan journalists," says the NGO, Reporters without Borders (RSF).

-The only daily newspaper, Jornal de Angola, and the terrestrial TV service TPA are state-owned and rarely criticise the government.
+The most popular daily newspaper, Jornal de Angola, and the terrestrial TV service TPA are state-owned and rarely criticise the government.

 State-run Radio Nacional de Angola (RNA) is the only outlet to offer programmes in indigenous languages such as Bantu.
 Private stations operate in cities, including Catholic Radio Ecclesia, but RNA is the only broadcaster with near-national coverage.